AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 Instead we focused on getting raw Chromium to compile at all.

 After setting up a beefy 8 GB RAM + 260 GB disk VM on Digital Ocean, we started following the [official documentation](https://chromium.googlesource.com/chromium/src/+/master/docs/android_build_instructions.md) for compiling Chromium.
-We made a decent amount of progress, but ended up running into some build issues related to the python version that came withour Ubuntu 18 machine.
+We made a decent amount of progress, but ended up running into some build issues related to the python version that came with our Ubuntu 18 machine.

 Specifically, the file `/chromium/src/tools/android/modularization/convenience/lookup_dep.py` was trying to load a module called `dataclasses` which wasn't actually available.
 We opted to do a dirty hack to keep things running by copying the module's source from `/usr/local/lib/python2.7/dist-packages/dataclasses.py` directly into this folder so it would be able to run.